sebw/blog.wains.be/content/posts/2021/2021-10-10-my-desktop-environment.md

 By default, in bspwm you need two shortcuts to resize a window: one to make the window larger, one to make the window smaller.
 That's tedious.

-THe `bspc` client is powerful so you can actually script something to make it fit in one keyboard shortcut:
+The `bspc` client is powerful so you can actually script something to make it fit in one keyboard shortcut:

 ```bash
 #!/bin/bash